oracle-livelabs/apex/shopping-cart/8-improving-products/improving-products.md

-# Improve the products page
+# Improve the Products Page

 ## Introduction